junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Cas?"
 Dean turns on the lights, searching the hallways.

 "Cas, where are you?"
-He walks through the war room, then library, then kitchen.
+He walks through the war room, then then library, then then kitchen.

 They are all empty.
 The bunker is empty.
 Heaven is empty for him.

-Dean stares at long, almost as if endless hallways of the bunker, hearing only the echo of his own steps.
+Dean stares at the long, almost endless hallways of the bunker, hearing only the echo of his own steps.
 His eyes start burning hot.

 He can't find Cas.
 He can't find the one person he's going through so much trouble to save, and he still can't save him.